Contents

 10 | Fill the Frame

-Last but not least is to fill the frame.
-Not because it’s the least important but because it’s the last bit before taking the shot.
+Last but not least, fill the frame.
+Not because it’s the least important, but because it’s the last bit before taking the shot.
 You should be left with a pleasing frame using the above techniques to arrange the elements, but this is your final check.
 It’s time to confirm you are filling the frame with what you want so that it’s balanced, with the right things in the right places, to make a balanced and pleasing photo.

-If you want to keep up with our travels, please subscribe to our mailing list.
+To keep up with our travels, please subscribe to our mailing list.
 We won’t spam you; we’ll only contact you with exciting news and new stuff!
 Enter your email in the box below and hit subscribe!

-If you want to keep up with our travels, please subscribe to our mailing list.
+To keep up with our travels, please subscribe to our mailing list.
 We won’t spam you; we’ll only contact you with exciting news and new stuff!
 Enter your email in the box below and hit subscribe!